35 Living Room Looks We're Loving Now

 Whether you live seaside or miles from the nearest body of water, incorporating just a few beachy touches can give even a land-locked living room a laidback, vacay vibe.

 See More Photos: 30 Cool, Coastal-Inspired Living Rooms

 Focus on the Floor

 A bold rug is a great way to add a lot of pattern to a large, and often overlooked, area of your living room — the floor.
 If you're concerned that a bold pattern is something you'll tire of quickly or if your home is filled with pets and kids and you're worried about the wear and tear, try replaceable carpet tiles instead of a single large rug.
 If damage isn't a concern, go all-in with a vintage Oriental rug to give your living room a big boost of one-of-a-kind charm.

 Try a New Twist on Nature

 The menswear look is hot, and you can dress up almost any piece of upholstered furniture with a GQ attitude.
-Kerrie Kelly designed this bachelor's space with pinstripe-covered chairs and a "pocket square" — the dash of red on the accent wall.
-"For fabric patterns, you can also go with herringbone, houndstooth or Glen plaid," she says.
+Here, clothing-inspired patterns — plaid and stripes — nod to the trend while still keeping it classic.
+"For fabric patterns, you can also go with herringbone, houndstooth or Glen plaid," says designer Kerrie Kelly.
 "Just think Ralph Lauren and you'll nail it."